mech/Learning-Notes/FrontEnd/JavaScript/React/Form.md

 * [Unravelling the Thought Process — how to rationally explore problems in engineering](https://hackernoon.com/unravelling-the-thought-process-how-to-rationally-explore-problems-in-engineering-ad78fc45bc86)

-## Forms as Data
+## Forms as Data - Data IS King

 Treating forms as data.
 React changed the way we think about writing applications.
 Data is king.
 The pixels are just a "view" of the data.

-Instead of forms being an exception, forms are treated in the way everything else in React is - Data First.
+Instead of forms being an exception, forms are treated in the way everything else in React is - **Data First**.

 Forms felt like a monologue.